cloud66/help-old/_posts/building-your-stack/getting-started-with-manifest-files.md

 <h2 id="how">How can I use a manifest file?</h2>

-The way to use this functionality differs from _Classic_ to _Docker_ stacks:
+The way to use this functionality differs from _Rails/Rack_ to _Docker_ stacks:

-- For _Classic_ stacks, place a file called `manifest.yml` in a folder named `.cloud66`, that is in turn located in the root of your source code and checked into your repository.
+- For _Rails/Rack_ stacks, place a file called `manifest.yml` in a folder named `.cloud66`, that is in turn located in the root of your source code and checked into your repository.
 - For _Docker_ stacks, provide manifest contents after your stack has been analyzed (and before you deploy it) by using the _advanced_ tab.
 You can also change the manifest after your stack deployment with the `Configure manifest` item in the right menu of your stack page.

 <h2 id="examples">Manifest file examples</h2>